55 Years Ago: George Harrison’s ‘Electronic Sound’ Points to Bigger Things

-Electronic Sound stands as George Harrison's most experimental project, his worst-selling solo album and one of his more controversial ones.
-Released on May 9, 1969, as the second and last project on the Beatles' avant-garde imprint Zapple Records, it also opened the door for something important.
+Electronic Sound was George Harrison's most experimental and worst-selling solo album, and also one of his more controversial projects.
+Arriving on May 9, 1969, as the second and last release on the Beatles' avant-garde imprint Zapple Records, it also opened the door for something important.

 Featuring but two lengthy experiments on the then-new Moog synthesizer, one for each side, the aptly named Electronic Sound isn't so much music as it is a swirling journey through imagination and discovery – one that took Harrison as far as he'd ever venture outside of his pop-song comfort zone.